bbheemara/OtakuWalL/readme.md

 - **Download the release assets.zip  from the Releases or cdn link extract it and run the OtakuWalL.exe Application, change according to your preferences, set it! and be cool in this techie world:** https://github.com/bbheemara/OtakuWalL/releases/tag/release

+### If you want to save the current wallpaper just go to assets > backgrounds and you have both text and without text wallpaper!
+### Also windows may see this as a threat because the scheduler is auto set by app to run the script so, allow the folder/app in windows security:(
 ### If you want to delete the scheduled task just search for task scheduler in windows open it then open task scheduler library scroll down to last see the task named otakuwall select it then delete it